I’m a Hot Sleeper—Here’s Why I Sleep Better on the Dreamcloud Mattress

 - Luxurious cashmere-blend cover

-- Named “Best Value” for heavy people by The Sleep Foundation, who noted that it works well for sleepers over 230 pounds
+- Named “Best Value” for heavy people by The Sleep Foundation, which noted that it works well for sleepers over 230 pounds

 - 365-night home trial and lifetime warranty